Yasalm/deploying-sentiment-analysis-Wep-App/README.md

 # SageMaker Deployment Project

-The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.
+Building recurrent neural network for the purpose of determining the sentiment of a movie review using the IMDB data set. created the model by using Amazon's SageMaker service.
+In addition, deploying the model and construct a simple web app which will interact with the deployed model.

 # Project Overview